 Interface to Monitor is WAN.
 The hostname is the hostname you set up for yourself on No-IP, in my case ceos3c.hopto.org.
 Scroll down and enter your No-IP Username and Password.
 Give the service a description and click Save.

-Once this is done, you should see the Cached IP in green, that means the IP is up to date.
+Once this is done, you should see the Cached IP in green, which means the IP is up to date.

 We are done setting up DynDNS and we can go ahead and continue with installing the OpenVPN Client Export Package on pfSense.